mchechulnikov/wg/README.md

 * WireGuard secure traffic wrapping it up to encrypted tunnel between client and server
 * WireGuard uses TCP handshakes to establish connection, then data flows over UDP
 * Unfortunately, WireGuard's TCP handshake is recognisable by specific signature of first bytes of package
-* Shadowsocks obfuscate TCP channel to make secure fact that client trying to connect to  server via WireGuard
+* Shadowsocks obfuscate TCP channel to mask fact that client trying to connect to  server via WireGuard
 * You just need to wrap up you TCP to Shadowsocks connection.
 You don't need to do something with main UDP traffic because it's not recognisable
 * On client: put WG-encrypted traffic to SS-tunnel using SS-client's TCP-port
 * On server: extract traffic from SS-tunnel and put it to WG-server's TCP-port